bwsewell/bwsewell.github.com/_posts/2013-06-11-everything_i_hate_about_ios7.md

 **Answering a Phone Call**
 <img class="c" src="/img/ios7/phone_call.jpg" />
-The new "Swipe to Answer" button is nothing more than a green block.
+The new "Slide to Answer" button is nothing more than a green block.

 **Lock Screen**
 <img class="c" width="320" src="/img/ios7/lock_screen.png" />